ANU1o/anoofilium-theme/README.md

 1. Launch Visual Studio Code.
 1. Open the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
-1. Search for "VSCode Theme Extension" in the Extensions view search box.
+1. Search for "Anoofilium Theme" in the Extensions view search box.
-1. Click on the "Install" button next to the "VSCode Theme Extension" entry.
+1. Click on the "Install" button next to the "ANOOFILIUM THEME" entry.

 Alternatively, you can install the extension from the Visual Studio Code Marketplace.